The Behavioral Movement in Modern Political Analysis

 Quantitative Methods:

-The movement heavily relied on quantitative methods, including statistical analysis, to test hypotheses and theories.
+The movement relied heavily on quantitative methods, including statistical analysis, to test hypotheses and theories.

 Focus on the Individual: